skyjuston/blog/_posts/2017-9-12-Armis-Bluetooth.md

 Unlike regular attacks, Blueborne has no need for an Internet connection to spread to devices.
 Instead, it takes advantage of Bluetooth, a set of wireless protocols used for short-range communications.
 Blueborne does not require users to click on any malicious links, or even be discoverable: a device need only have Bluetooth enabled to be exposed to an attack.
 Armis' page describes the attack as "airborne," able to penetrate air-gapped systems separated from any network so long as Bluetooth is on.
 Affected users and businesses are prone to penetration with minimal effort.

-Several demonstration videos have been provided by Arnis, with examples of attacks on various mobile phones:
+Several demonstration videos have been provided by Armis, with examples of attacks on various mobile phones:

 <div style="text-align:center">
     <iframe width="560" height="315" src="https://www.youtube.com/embed/Az-l90RCns8" frameborder="0"  allowfullscreen></iframe>